 - Blink lights, monitor pushbuttons and dials

-- Read/write to SD card file, and use WAV files to make your robot tell you what it sees.
+- Read/write to SD card file, and play WAV files

-- Optional activities you can choose from (if time permits): Try a second robot sensor subsystem, joystick, serial liquid crystal display, tilt sensor, compass.
+- Optional activities you can choose from (if time permits): Try a joystick, serial liquid crystal display, tilt sensor, compass.

 - Programming & Computing: displaying messages, remembering, computations, counting and repeating actions, decision making, using libraries to simplify your code, multiprocessing libraries